Were You Overcharged on Car Finance?

 We act on a No Win, No Fee basis.

-If your case succeeds, our fee is up to 36% (including VAT).
+If your case succeeds, our fee is between 15% to 30% plus VAT.

 Locksley Law Solicitors provides all PCP and motor finance claims on a No Win No Fee basis under a formal Conditional Fee Agreement (CFA).